+Problem Statement:

 1. Develop a V-cycle program for the one-dimensional model problem −𝑢"(𝑥)+𝜎𝑢(𝑥)=𝑓, with homogenous boundary conditions, solved using finite difference method.
 Write a function/subroutine for each individual component of the algorithm as follows.